 What is Jajangmyeon?

-You’ll need the below ingredients for this jajangmyeon.
 Please scroll down to below full recipe card for exact measurements.

-- If you cannot find the Korean version, as a very last resort, you may substitute with the Chinese version of black bean paste but it has slight variations to the Korean kind.
+- Korean-style black bean paste, aka Chunjang: If you can't find the Korean version, as a last resort substitute with Chinese black bean paste.

 - Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.